melinda-z/CI-MS2-MovieQuiz/testing.md

 - Footer Social Links

   Check all icons are clickable,changes color when hover and linked to relevant pages.
 Also opens up a new page.

-- Music Auto Play

-  Music auto play doesn't work when you first visit due to [autoplay policy](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes), but it works when you go back to the home page.

 ### Game Page